oils-for-unix/oils/doc/errexit.md

    errors.
 2. `command_sub_errexit`: Check for failure at the end of command subs, like `local d=$(date %x)`.

-And a builtin:

-3. `catch`: Ensure that errors get "thrown", and allow handling them with an `if` statement.

 <!-- TODO: copy section from OSH manual -->